What is your digital footprint?

 The most obvious example is in employment; when hiring a new member of staff, the vast majority of companies now look up potential candidates' social media profiles.
 You may have a bulletproof CV, but if your Twitter feed is a stream of complaints and insults directed at your former employer, that's likely to be a one-way ticket to the rejection pile.

 Similarly, many people have been undone when ill-advised social media comments came back to haunt them later.
 The UK's first youth police and crime commissioner, for example, lost her job in 2013 after prior tweets emerged that many people said were racist and homophobic.
-The government's Data Protection Bill seeks to allow people to ask social media firms to remove posts they made in childhood, which should go some way to getting rid of embarrassing views people no longer hold.
+The government's Data Protection Act 2018, allows people to ask social media firms to remove posts they made in childhood, which should go some way to getting rid of embarrassing views people no longer hold.

 Passive digital footprint